lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

   models
 * Larger datasets lead to better transferable winning tickets

+#### How good are random tickets with the same mask as winning tickets

+#### how do winning tickets look like[^deconstruct]

+* hypothesize that subnetworks work well when weights are close to their final values
+* the only crucial element is the sign of the initialization
+* sometimes, specific supermasks even work without further training

-### Playing the lottery with rewards and multiple languages: lottery tickets in RL and NLP[^lth-nlp]
+#### There are winning tickets also in RL and NLP[^lth-nlp]

 Is the lottery ticket phenomenon an artefact of supervised image classification with feed-forward convolutional nets nets or does it generalize to other